The First Coast to Coast Map of the United States Published By the General Land Office

 First edition of this detailed large format map of the United States, illustrating the extent of the public surveys conducted by the General Land Office through 1866.

 Issued shortly after the creation of Montana Territory (May 1864) and just prior to the creation of Wyoming Territory (July 1868), the map shows the state of the evolving Western Territorial Boundaries in the year after the Civil War.
 The configuration of Idaho Territory and the western part of Dakota Territory is particularly interesting.
-The Idaho-Montana Boundary would undergo significant modifications over the coming years, with the small section of Dakota Territory north of the Tetons later becoming part of Montana and the whole of the region reconfigured to accomodate the future Yellowstone National Park, which is virtually unexplored in the present map.
+The Idaho-Montana Boundary would undergo significant modifications over the coming years, with the small section of Dakota Territory north of the Tetons later becoming part of Montana and the whole of the region reconfigured to accommodate the future Yellowstone National Park, which is virtually unexplored in the present map.

 While the map does a credible job of locating township surveys, early roads and other important features, the primary feature of the map west of the Rocky Mountains is the extensive mineralogical detail in the map, noting the presence of Gold, Silver, Copper, Quicksilver, Iron, Tin, Asphaltum, Coal and Oil, in the mineral rich regions west of the Rocky Mountains.